-When you have selected "Pure current" for the model type and "Non equilibrium" for the transport description, you can select the discharge calculation to be included for the flow and for the suspended sediment load.
+When you have selected "Pure current" for the model type and "Non equilibrium" for the transport description or when you have selected "3D flow field" for the model type, you can select the discharge calculation to be included for the flow and for the suspended sediment load.
 The discharge of the suspended sediment load is calculated using the general transport equations and does NOT consider the Speedup factor.